Battle of Glen Shiel: Aftermath

-Jacobite casualties were hard to estimate since few bodies were left on the field and the wounded managed to escape, including Seaforth and Lord George Murray; Wightman lost 21 killed and 120 wounded.
+Jacobite casualties were hard to estimate since few bodies were left on the field and most of the wounded escaped, among them Seaforth and Lord George Murray, while Wightman lost 21 killed and 120 wounded.
 Lord Carpenter, commander in Scotland, advised London pursuing the rebels was impractical, and it was best to let them go, arguing the Rising had only damaged the Jacobite cause.
 Tullibardine concurred; in his letter of 16 June 1719 to the Earl of Mar, he provides a description of the battle, and states "it bid fair to ruin the King's Interest and faithful subjects in these parts".

+The captured Spanish regulars were sent to Edinburgh Castle where they were held for four months, before returning to Spain.
 In October 1719, a British naval expedition captured the Spanish port of Vigo, held it for ten days, destroyed vast quantities of stores and equipment, then re-embarked unopposed, with huge quantities of loot.
 This demonstration of naval power led to Alberoni's dismissal, and ended Spanish support for the Jacobites.

 Senior Jacobites like Bolingbroke, Seaforth and Lord George Murray were allowed home, while others took service elsewhere.
 James Keith became a Prussian general, and was killed at Hochkirch in 1758.
-George joined the Prussian diplomatic corps; he refused to join the 1745 Rising, and was ambassador to Spain from 1759 to 1761.
+George Keith joined the Prussian diplomatic corps; he refused to join the 1745 Rising, and was ambassador to Spain from 1759 to 1761.
 Although pardoned in 1763, he died in Potsdam in 1778.

 Tullibardine remained in exile, took part in the 1745 Rising, and died in the Tower of London in July 1746.
 Lord George served as one of Prince Charles' senior commanders, and died in the Dutch Republic in October 1760.